 Students who have been admitted to the College of Graduate Studies may enroll in graduate courses scheduled through Off-Campus Programs.

 Non-degree admission is available for students who wish to take continuing education courses without pursuing a degree or certificate.

 Courses taken through Off-Campus Programs may count toward the satisfaction of requirements in appropriate authorized graduate degree or certificate programs.
 It is the student’s responsibility to consult his or her advisor to determine which courses will apply in specific programs.

 NOTE: International students who are issued an I-20 to pursue graduate studies at CMU are restricted to taking classes on the Mt.
 Pleasant campus unless there is a compelling and legitimate academic objective that will be achieved by taking the class through Off-Campus Programs.
-The director of the student's graduate program must approve any off-campus course work.
+The department chair or graduate program coordinator of the student's graduate program must approve any off-campus course work.

 of Admission Status: Time for Completion of Degree